WFP-Doobelepers/wangshengfp.org/content/guides/shinobu.md

 Kuki Shinobu’s Normal Attacks are useless to her in most circumstances.
 Only level this talent for meme builds and when you know what you’re doing.
 If you insist on using her Normal Attacks, N1C-spam is her best overall auto-attack string, followed close behind by N4D-spam.

 When using Yunjin with Shinobu, in the rare circumstance you decide to, remember Yunjin buffs only Normal Attacks, _not Charged Attacks_, so use N4D in these cases.
-Likewise, some weapon
+Likewise, some weapons as well will affect it.

 ![](https://lh4.googleusercontent.com/15-0uuYkdwesmsgafJ-nD2rpPpH2ohYecvInJ7-EaIXPHlTKiMJ-AktWlA_NPIYxE5MbaydkIVEATumGh_DdlvTjvE8qiRYdf2ZU-d4lyHebGwb6JkgowNN7-fAxaMyrn_K8hjznEeyQCLVVUg)